2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 3) Once this person has decided to accept Bitcoin, **arrange a meeting with them to demonstrate that the software solution you propose seems appropriate**. **[Swiss Bitcoin Pay](https://swiss-bitcoin-pay.ch/)** looks like an excellent solution in this regard, because:

-- Allows merchants who wish to do so to convert their daily earnings in bitcoin to fiat currency, enabling them to pay suppliers.
+- Allows merchants who wish to do so to convert their daily earnings in Bitcoin to fiat currency, enabling them to pay suppliers.
 - Also allows, if desired, to keep a certain percentage of the proceeds in BTC.
-- Allows the export of accounting for all bitcoin payments to send it to accountants, thus facilitating their work.
+- Allows the export of accounting for all Bitcoin payments to send it to accountants, thus facilitating their work.
 - Features a user-friendly dashboard for managers.
 - But also an ergonomic and user-friendly interface for employees, who will be able to process payments without being able to run away with the cash register.
 - Finally, the cost of use is less expensive than 2 to 3 per cent in the traditional banking network.